Once you've established your reputation as a marketer who delivers quality leads to sales, you'll be every sales person's best friend.

 Unlike awareness-stage leads, consideration-stage leads WILL have some specific questions about how your solution provides value and is competitively superior.
 Your sales team should be prepared to talk discuss these questions and as an inbound marketer, it’s your job to ensure that along with the lead contact information, sales has the relevant product information and competitive responses ready.

 Why?
-If you drone on about what YOU think is valuable about your product or solution, but your prospect sees things differently (or worse, is indifferent to what you think is great and wonderful), you won’t be adding any value to the relationship.
-At best, your “pitch” will fall flat -- at worst, it'll sound self-serving (instead of customer serving).
+If you drone on about what YOU think is valuable about your product or solution, but your prospect sees things differently (or worse, is indifferent to what you think is great and wonderful), you won’t be adding any value to the relationship and your “pitch” will fall flat at beast and sound like self-serving (instead of customer serving) chest beating at worst.
 Your consideration-stage lead doesn’t want a pitch, they want you to help them achieve a desired outcome.

-Sales legend Geffrey Gitomer dedicates a whole chapter to adding value in the sales process in his book 21.5 Unbreakable Laws of Selling.
-He says, “If your customer doesn’t see value in it, it isn’t valuable.”
-So figure out what is valuable to your prospect and the specific outcome they are looking to achieve, and focus your conversation on how you can work together to achieve that outcome.
+Sales legend Geffrey Gitomer dedicates a whole chapter to adding value in the sales process in his book 21.5 Unbreakable Laws of Selling: “if your customer doesn’t see value in it, it isn’t valuable”.
+The simple rule is: figure out what is valuable to your prospect, the specific outcome they are looking to achieve, and focus your conversation on how you can work together to achieve that outcome.

 How can inbound marketers help?
-Use marketing data to inform your sales team of the lead’s particular interest (their soft spot) ahead of time so they can be prepared to address and take advantage of the opportunity.
+Use marketing data to inform your sales team of the lead’s particular interest, their soft spot, ahead of time so they can be prepared to address and exploit the opportunity.
 At the end of the day, the prospect is in control of the conversation.
 Don’t break that rule by talking about product or services features that are not valuable to them.

-In other words, don’t tell Sales that you can only contribute by sending over lead data.
+In other words, don’t tell sales that your prediction is the only thing they are interested in.
 Your data is simply background information that the sales team can use at their own risk and reward.

 Communicating Relevant Information About Leads to Sales

-For inbound marketers, this information can easily be gathered through online forms.
-As part of your strategic planning, you probably developed a list of perceived value points.
-So use a form field on your landing pages to gather that information.
+For inbound marketers this information can easily be gathered through online forms.
+As part of your strategic planning you probably developed a list of perceived value points.
+Use this as a form field on your landing pages.
 For example: I have a form field on my landing pages that looks like this: